 Auto loan rates are primarily tied to the prime rate, which correlates directly with the federal funds rate.
 The 11 rate increases since the beginning of 2022 initially drove vehicle financing costs higher, but subsequent rate decreases have provided some relief through the end of 2024 and into 2025.

-Key Federal Reserve Meeting Dates for 2025:
+Remaining Federal Reserve Meeting Dates for 2025:

-- November 4-5, 2025: Second potential rate cut opportunity
+- November 4-5, 2025: Upcoming FOMC meeting

 - December 16-17, 2025: Final meeting of the year